tusharsial/Covariance-Steering/README.md

 ## Future Work

-This work lays the algorithmic groundwork toward handling more general terminal costs.
-Ongoing and future extensions include:
+This work lays the algorithmic groundwork toward handling the Wasserstein terminal cost.
+Future extensions include:

 - **Wasserstein Terminal Distance**: Development of a custom algorithm to solve the boundary value problem with Wasserstein terminal cost
 - **Generalized Noise Channels**: Extension to cases where noise does not enter through the same channel as the control input

-The repository will be updated as these extensions are completed.

 ---